 The learning outcomes of the course are described, the specific knowledge, as well as the skills and abilities that students will acquire after the successful completion of the course at the appropriate level.
-Consult Appendix A

-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - □ Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B

-☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - □ Summary Guide for writing Learning Outcomes

-- 1. Engage with the theory and practice of advanced econometric approaches related to cross-sectional, time series, or panel data applications. - 2.
-Interpret the results of econometric analysis. - 3.
+1. Engage with the theory and practice of advanced econometric approaches related to crosssectional, time series, or panel data applications.

+- 2. Interpret the results of econometric analysis. - 3.
 Use appropriate econometric software to undertake the estimation of relationships. - 4.
-Apply appropriate econometric methods to the testing and estimation of relationships. - 5.
-Interpret and assess the findings reported in published research.
+Apply appropriate econometric methods to the testing and estimation of relationships.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and Project planning and management technology Respect for the natural environment

-Respect for difference and multiculturalism

-Adapting to new situations Showing social, professional and ethical responsibility and sensitivity to gender issues

-Working independently Criticism and self-criticism

-Working in an international environment Ot

-Working in an interdisciplinary environment Production of new research ideas
+5. Interpret and assess the findings reported in published research.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Project planning and management Search for, analysis and synthesis of data and information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Production of free, creative and inductive thinking Team work Working in an international environment Others Working in an interdisciplinary environment Production of new research ideas

-- Search for, analysis and synthesis of data and information, with the use of the necessary technology - Demonstrate adequate self-management, learning, communication, and problem-solving skills - Decision-making - Working independently
+- Search for, analysis and synthesis of data and information, with the use of the necessary technology - Demonstrate adequate self-management, learning, communication, and problemsolving skills - Decision-making - Working independently